 Data scientists developing machine learning models need a reliable, scalable database to store and access their data.
-SingleStore DB offers this capability.
+SingleStore offers this capability.
 In this tutorial, we show you how to:

 Introduction to SingleStore

 SingleStore, which was previously MemSQL, is a distributed, highly-scalable SQL database that ingests data continuously to perform operational analytics for your business.
 SingleStore ingests millions of events per day with ACID transactions while simultaneously analyzing billions of rows of data in relational SQL, JSON, geospatial, and full-text search formats.
 Querying is done through standard SQL drivers and syntax, leveraging a broad ecosystem of drivers and applications.